 Air quality in Delhi, Noida, Gurugram falls to ‘poor category’, likely to deteriorate

-Ten of 35 monitoring stations across the national Capital recorded the air quality slipping into ‘severe’ category.
+Ten of 35 monitoring stations across the National Capital Region recorded air quality slipping into the ‘severe’ category.

-The air quality of Delhi, Gurgram and Noida, which together comprise the National Capital Region, dropped to the “poor category” on Friday morning, data from the Central Pollution Control Board showed.
+The air quality of Delhi, Gurugram and Noida, which together comprise the National Capital Region, dropped to the “poor category” on Friday morning, data from the Central Pollution Control Board showed.

-The Air Quality Index of Delhi was 374 on a scale of 500 at noon, whereas the index values for Gurugram and Noida were 308 and 215 respectively.
+The Air Quality Index of Delhi was 374 on a scale of 500 at noon, while the index values for Gurugram and Noida were 308 and 215.

 An AQI between 0 and 50 is considered “good”, 51 and 100 “satisfactory”, 101 and 200 “moderate”, 201 and 300 “poor”, 301 and 400 “very poor”, and 401 and 500 is considered “severe”.
 The index measures the concentration of pollutants finer than 2.5 microns in diameter that can reach deep into the lungs and cause diseases like cancer and cardiac problems.